hamur9/Password_generator/README.md

-Its a users version of password generator
+Password generator for non comertial use